AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 The endpoints described in this guide are routed through `analytics.adobe.io`.
 To use them, you must first create a client with access to the Adobe Developer Console.
 For more information, see [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/) for more information.

+Before using these APIs, see the admin instructions for [preparing to migrate your components and projects from Adobe Analytics to Customer Journey Analytics] (https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).

 This guide includes instructions for three API services:

 **Dimension Mapping Service**